Myziura/darcula-plus/README.md

 <!-- ## About -->

-The theme is not a classic Darcula, because it is based on Dracula theme, so it has some differences.
+The theme is not a classic Darcula, because it is based on [Dracula Official](https://marketplace.visualstudio.com/items?itemName=dracula-theme.theme-dracula) theme, so it has some differences.
 You may like it.

 ## Development